 However, a lot of people choose to NOT drink the water because they don’t like the taste.
 Many people prefer bottled water.

 If you’re picky about how your water tastes – or you just REALLY want to be on the safe side – go for bottled.

 Otherwise, spare the Earth the extra waste and refill a good water bottle from the tap.
 You’ll get our seal of approval if you do.

 If you want to explore the backcountry, we’d suggest boiling and filtering your water or using The GRAYL GEOPRESS.

 We’ve established already that Portugal is the fourth safest country in the world (according to the Global Peace Index).
 To put that into perspective, the UK is number 57 and the USA is 121…

 So… yeah…Portugal is pretty safe to live in we think.

-However, out the ordinary things CAN and DO happen in Portugal.
+However, out of the ordinary things CAN and DO happen in Portugal.

 Homes owned by foreigners have been known to be burgled.
 And owning your own home in a more remote rural area brings a higher risk of that happening.

-In cities such as Porto and Lisbon, there’s more crime, thanks to a higher concentration of people, tourists, and poverty.
+There’s more crime in Lisbon and Porto, thanks to a higher concentration of people, tourists, and poverty.
 That being said, there aren’t really any no-go areas.